Vatican II, Ratzinger, and the Path to Dialogue

 Ratzinger’s Remarkable Concession

 Among post-conciliar Catholic theologians, none engaged Eastern Orthodoxy more seriously than Joseph Ratzinger, and none made a more striking concession to the Orthodox position.
-As a theologian — before he became Pope Benedict XVI — Ratzinger wrote the following in his 1987 essay collection Church, Ecumenism and Politics:

-He explicitly said that the papacy’s role in a reunited church would be to ensure the unity of faith and to act as a court of last resort for disputed questions — not to govern the internal affairs of Eastern patriarchates.
-The Eastern churches, in his vision, would maintain their own patriarchal structures, their own disciplines, and their own theological traditions, with Rome serving as a center of unity rather than an apex of governance.
+Rome must not require the East to accept more than what was defined in the first millennium of undivided Christianity.
+The papacy’s role in a reunited church would be to ensure the unity of faith and to act as a court of last resort — not to govern the internal affairs of Eastern patriarchates.

-This statement is remarkable because Ratzinger was not a liberal theologian willing to relativize Catholic doctrine.
+Ratzinger was not a liberal theologian willing to relativize Catholic doctrine.
 He was one of the most vigorous defenders of Vatican I’s definitions.
 His concession was not that Vatican I was wrong, but that the form of primacy required for union with Rome does not have to be the full Vatican I form as it has been exercised in the West.
 The East need not accept more than the undivided Church accepted.

 When Ratzinger became Pope Benedict XVI, he did not formally repudiate this position.
-His pontificate maintained a consistent emphasis on liturgical tradition and the hermeneutic of continuity — an approach that implicitly favored the kind of first-millennium ecclesiology that Orthodox theologians find more congenial than the post-Tridentine centralism.
+His pontificate maintained a consistent emphasis on liturgical tradition and the hermeneutic of continuity — an approach that implicitly favored the kind of first-millennium ecclesiology that Orthodox theologians find more congenial than post-Tridentine centralism.

 The Ravenna Document (2007): Where Both Sides Arrived

 The most significant formal advance in Catholic-Orthodox theological dialogue since Vatican II came with the Ravenna Document of 2007, produced by the Joint International Commission for Theological Dialogue.
-Several of its conclusions deserve careful attention because they shifted the official position of both communions.

-The question redefined: The document explicitly moved the dispute from “whether there should be a universal primate” to “how primacy at universal level should be exercised.”
-This is a significant narrowing of the dispute — the pure conciliarist model, with Rome as merely first-among-equals in a formal sense, is no longer the official Orthodox negotiating position.
+The dispute moved from “whether there should be a universal primate” to “how primacy at universal level should be exercised.”

 The Orthodox Response: Cautious, Not Dismissive